-Choosing NHS prescriptions delivered in the current climate is something patients should consider, however as you will learn from the post, some distance-selling pharmacies, which deliver NHS prescriptions via Royal Mail, struggle with the demand due to coronavirus (COVID-19) pandemic.
+Choosing NHS prescriptions delivered in the current climate is something patients should consider, however as you will learn from the post, some distance-selling pharmacies, which deliver NHS prescriptions via Royal Mail, are struggling with the demand due to coronavirus (COVID-19) pandemic.
 Delivery of NHS prescriptions will not only support the social distancing measures to reduce the interaction with other people and vulnerable patients, but also reduce the workload of pharmacy teams, as many NHS prescriptions are dispensed ‘centrally’ and delivered directly to patient’s homes.
 In this post, I will discuss how the biggest pharmacies deliver NHS prescriptions in the UK.
 I will also talk about two main options for delivery of prescribed medicines:

 - Deliveries from a local pharmacies’ door to door’ (independent and large multiple pharmacies)